Skip to content

 """

-Export a Feature Class to Parquet.
+Export a Feature Class to Parquet with options for exporting to Geoparquet.

 Args: